-Deborah S. Maurer is a versatile figurative artist/sculptor who works in a variety of media: stone, wax (for bronze casting), ceramic, oils/egg tempera, leather/fur, and mixed and print media.
+Deborah S. Maurer is a versatile figurative artist/sculptor who works in a variety of media: steel/other metals, oil and acrylic, stone, ceramic, and mixed and print media.
 Her work is dynamic and expressive-patiently executed, but always retaining its loose gestural quality.
 She particularly loves marrying sculpture with painting media, and relief print with collage.
 The artist’s work echoes the German Expressionists (who have been her greatest influence), but is alive and dynamic, colorful, and has a humorous quality that is the artist’s own unique personal voice.

 Deborah attributes the exuberance in her work to a life-long passion for learning, unrelentingly challenging herself, and the exploration of materials and their expressive qualities.